 The suppression of the respiratory system has a funny effect on the psyche.
 A simple act containing the power to anchor reality and slow the passage of time.
 The sweetness of this altered state can be found on many paths.
-The smell of home, the soft touch of one desired but not taken, and perhaps, slipping into unconsciousness like a warm blanket of relaxation.

 A distinct set of feelings accompany that moment of slipping under the surface.
 The walking of that line can either be fought against or accepted.
 A lifetime of asthma had taught her to not fight the impending fall, it simply forces the body to panic.
 The greater the struggle, the greater the force that holds your breath.